Oromo expansion: Three stages of Oromo movements

 By the 1530s, the Oromo pastoralists had developed a three-staged method for territorial expansion; "scouting, night time surprise attack and settlement" (159).
 The introduction of scouting teams shows that the Oromo pastoralists had quickly become accustomed to border warfare.
 The night time attacks that would come to follow were unceasing and relentless, stripping the community of their "booty" and killing a large amount of the warrior class, then escaping before dawn as to avoid being followed back to their base camps.
 Once the community under siege was broken down enough to be settled without resistance, the remaining peoples would quickly be integrated through Moggaasaa, having their status, material goods and general livelihoods returned to them.
 The remaining warriors would join the Oromo gada's troops.
 With each period of adoption into the fighting class, the Oromo's knowledge of the local terrain would increase drastically.

+Gada itself provided a structure that encouraged expansion continuously.
+The Luba had different classes each of which were required on coming to power to raid and settle lands never before settled by any previous generation of the Luba.
+Any person who killed an enemy or dangerous animal used to have his head shaved into a style called Sab'a guteya and greased with butter, but anybody who had not killed used to have his head left unshaven and filled with lice, known as Dula Gutu.
+As per the Ethiopian chronicler from the nineteenth century Asma Giyorgis, the same status system developed on the Christian side of the frontier as well, where a soldier could not grease his head until he killed an Oromo.
+Later, the Oromo scholar Asmarom Legesse found a connection between such a system and a similar institution named Butta, under which a graduating class was sent into enemy territory specifically to bring back the spoils of war.